JeffDeCola/my-go-examples/testing/gomock/README.md

 # gomock example

 `gomock` _is a example of
-using gomock on an interface for unit testing._
+using gomock on an interface and using the go tool `gotests` for unit testing._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)

 ## WHAT IS GOMOCK

 GoMock is a mock framework for Go.
+**Its useful for mocking an interface**
-It enjoys a somewhat official status as part of the github.com/golang organization. `mockgen` is the code generation tool.
+It enjoys a somewhat official status as part of the github.com/golang organization.
+`mockgen` is the code generation tool.

 Install,